homeboy445/auto-Include/README.md

 ## Known Issues

-There are many keywords to be added to extend the usability of this extension.
+There are many keywords to be added to extend the usability of this extension(<a href="https://github.com/homeboy445/auto-Include/issues/3">ticket</a>).

 ## Release Notes